 The other 20 percent of patients might not have sought immediate care, and what began as a less severe sprain may have turned more severe, possibly requiring surgery.

 Sprains not adequately rehabilitated or repeat injuries can cause chronic ankle instability—marked by persistent discomfort and a giving way of the ankle from stretched or torn ligaments.
 Proper rehabilitation and treatment can strengthen the muscles around the ankle and retrain the tissues within the ankle that affect balance to help prevent further sprains or injuries.
 Surgery is sometimes also needed.

 For more information or to find a foot and ankle surgeon near you, visit www.FootHealthFacts.org, the American College of Foot and Ankle Surgeons’ patient education website.

-• Dr. Coyer is a foot and ankle surgeon and an Associate Member of the American College of Foot and Ankle Surgeons.
+• Dr. Basra is a board-certified foot and ankle surgeon and Fellow Member of the American College of Foot and Ankle Surgeons.

 “Sprains not adequately rehabilitated or repeat injuries can cause chronic ankle instability, marked by persistent discomfort and a giving way of the ankle from stretched or torn ligaments, say foot and ankle surgeons. http://bit.ly/2vuIxGv”

 Suneel K. Basra, DPM, FACFAS